sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 LMS
 ^^^

-An LMS tree is a Merkle tree, which is built up by the public keys of multiple LM-OTS instances.
-As with LM-OTS, one parameter for LMS is the hash algorithm.
+An LMS tree is a Merkle tree, which is generated from the public keys of multiple LM-OTS instances.
+The parameters for LMS instances are provided in :ref:`Supported LMS parameter sets <pubkey/hss_lms/lms-params>`.
+As with LM-OTS, the parameter ``Hash`` is the hash algorithm used.
 This one is used to compute the parent node using two adjacent child nodes.
 As described in :ref:`Section LM-OTS <pubkey/hss_lms/lm_ots>`, the hash functions of LMS and LM-OTS must match.
-The other parameter is the height ``h`` of the LMS tree.
+Another parameter is the height ``h`` of the LMS tree.
 The remaining parameter ``m``, the associated byte size, is deduced by the used hash function.
 Botan allows the LMS parameter sets from [RFC8554]_ and [draft-fluhrer-11]_, collected in Table